 Remember that shiny new planner that was ignored on New Year’s Day? you probably didn’t touch it for a couple of weeks, but after your schedule cleared a bit you started jotting down ideas and lists, right?

 That’s perfect because real change takes time and planning.
-Good intentions only take us so far, but organizing what must be done will help us the days we’re feeling more like staying on the couch and less like working towards our goals.
+Good intentions only take us so far, but organizing what must be done will help us on those days when we’re feeling more like staying on the couch and less like working towards our goals.

 For example, if your goal is to learn French you will need to write a list like this: